 Another important aspect of healthy eating habits you may not think of is keeping your kitchen and food prep equipment clean and organized.
 After all, a disinfected kitchen cuts down your risk of spreading germs and bacteria, and having things stored in a proper place makes it easier to find what you need as you prepare your meal.

 Stick to healthy habits

-At the beginning of March, many of us looked at extra time at home as the perfect opportunity to start a new healthy habit, learn a new skill or commit to work out more.
+At the start of the pandemic, many of us looked at extra time at home as the perfect opportunity to start a new healthy habit, learn a new skill or commit to work out more.
 But, as the months have gone on, some of our resolve has faded.

 That’s why it’s more important than ever to be patient with yourself.
 Change is hard and sticking to a new habit takes persistence.
 Give yourself a little grace as you adapt to new routines.
 And don’t be too hard on yourself if you occasionally fall short of your goal.
 What’s important is that you try.

-Your primary care provider can also offer helpful advice and insight on how to stay healthy as weather cools.
+Your primary care provider can also offer helpful advice and insight on how to stay healthy.
 Schedule an appointment or use our provider directory to search for a doctor in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.